viralemergence/virion/README.md

 &nbsp;
 &nbsp;

-### The Global Virome, in One Network (VIRION) is an atlas of host-virus interactions.
+### The Global Virome, in One Network (VIRION) is the largest, 100% open atlas of the vertebrate virome ever compiled by scientists.

 #### VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists as part of the [Verena Consortium](https://www.viralemergence.org/), an effort to predict which viruses could infect humans, which animals host them, and where they could someday emerge.